FObersteiner/zdt/README.md

 ## Time zone database

 `zdt` comes with [eggert/tz](https://github.com/eggert/tz).
 The database is compiled and shipped with `zdt`.
 If you wish to use your own version of the [IANA time zone db](https://www.iana.org/time-zones), you can set a path to it using the `-Dprefix-tzdb="path/to/your/tzdb"` option.
 See also `zig build --help`

+For development, to update the time zone database and the version info, run the according build steps: `zig build tz-update-db && zig build tz-update-version`.
+Note that you need a `C`-compiler and `make` set up; chances are this won't work out-of-the-box for example on Windows.

 ## Credits